mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

         }
     }

-In the GoneBananasApplicationDelegate ApplicationFinishedLaunching method, we initialized the mainWindow so that the game will run in portrait for this example.
-When then preload an audio effect, and run the initial scene.
+In the GoneBananasApplicationDelegate ApplicationFinishedLaunching method, we initialize the mainWindow so that the game will run in portrait for this example.
+We then preload an audio effect, and run the initial scene.

 ### Content Folder